phantom0109/EMS_CSharp_goldenshark/README.md

 ### CMS C# 2023 Update
 #### We are open for any kind of feature request and pull request [GoldenShark 2023]

+---

+Employee Management System has been developed as coursework of **Application Development** module.

+The main objectives of this project are:

+1. Learn basic concept of Object Oriented Programming.

+2. Learn Windows Form Application.

+---

 Some of the features of this system are: